Not every visitor to your website is ready to pick up the phone.

 You don’t need to reinvent the wheel.
 Much of your existing website or blog content can be repurposed into emails.

-Many platforms (like Mailchimp, Active Campaign, or Campaign Monitor) let you:
+Many platforms (like Mailchimp, Kit, Active Campaign, or Campaign Monitor) let you:

 • Trigger a series when someone fills in a form